Red pencil on paper reading good, better, best with checked box by best

 Starting your essay over the summer

-His essay for the Common Application, using the guidelines of prompt #1, began with an anecdote about seeing the sunrise from a plane window—a specific moment—to illuminate his journey and differences that he experienced when transitioning to America from Shanghai, China.
+His essay for the Common Application, using the guidelines of the first prompt, began with an anecdote about seeing the sunrise from a plane window—a specific moment—to illuminate his journey and differences that he experienced when transitioning to America from Shanghai, China.

 Related: Now Is the Time to Start Your College Essay